 If you plan to use a regulated power supply you may encounter a problem with regeneration.
 If you rapidly decelerate a load from a high speed, much of the kinetic energy of that load is transferred back to the power supply.
 This can trip the over-voltage protection of a switching power supply, causing it to shut down and/or over-voltage your STM.
-We offer the RC-050 "regeneration clamp" to solve this problem.
-If in doubt, buy an RC-050 for your first installation.
-If the "regen" LED on the RC-050 never flashes, you don't need the clamp.
+We offer the RC-050 or the RC880 "regeneration clamp" to solve this problem.
+If in doubt, buy one for your first installation.
+If the "regen" LED on the regeneration clamp never flashes, you don't need it.